Easy Sugar-Free Simple Syrup Recipe

 - Mix the xanthan gum

-Add the xanthan gum and blend until the xanthan is evenly distributed (I use the accessories to whip cream with a hand mixer).
+Add the xanthan gum and blend until the xanthan is evenly distributed (I use the mixer accessory to whip cream).

 The syrup will likely get a cloudy look but without noticeable big chunks of xantan gum.